DyegoMaas/CleanArchitectureTemplate/README.md

 Code coverage will have to be high, but the focus will be on a good mutation score.

 Replication should be easy.

-This template will serve as a test subject for better understanding the concept of _self-replicating repositories_.
+This template will serve as a test subject for better understanding the concept of _replicable repositories_.